liamhays/alum/README.md

 transfer.

 # Limitations
-Alum has not been tested with any HP 49 series calculator.
-In fact, Alum will not even calculate the checksum of an HP 49 object, because I have found that the algorithm I use for HP 48 objects doesn't work for HP 49 objects.
-Alum also does not support the 1K CRC direct `XRECV` and `XSEND` added in the HP 49.
+Alum has only been tested with an HP 48GX.
+In addition, Alum will not calculate the checksum of an HP 49 object, because I have found that the algorithm I use for HP 48 objects doesn't work for HP 49 objects.
+Alum also does not currently support the 1K CRC direct `XRECV` and `XSEND` added in the HP 49.

 Alum also does not currently support receiving files over Kermit.
 If